webdetails/cdg/README.md

 There's a special property in there called _proportion_.
 That will be used by CDG to do the breakdown of the total.
-In the example, _roughly_ 30% of the total will be assigned to Italians.
+In the example, _roughly_ 30% of the total will be assigned to Italians and so on.
 In all aspects of the code there's a random factor.